 Flowers are 6- parted with petals and sepals are combined as 6 tepals, pale to golden yellow in color, in an elongated twisted shape with pointed tips.
 These nod due to the weight on the upper stem.
 The reproductive parts are 6 stamens with yellow anthers and a tripartite style whose lobes arch outward at maturity.

 Seed: At maturity a 3-lobed (celled) seed capsule is formed that has 2 truncated beaks on each lobe with each cell containing several seeds.
 Propagation by seed is difficult as the seeds must be kept moist and require a warm moist period followed by a cold moist period.
 Sow fresh seed and let it overwinter for germination the following year.

 Names: The genus Uvularia is derived from the anatomical term uvula, meaning a lobe hanging from the back of a person's palate, and refers to the hanging flowers of this genus.
 The species grandiflora simple means 'large flowered'.
 The author name for the plant classification, ‘Sm.’ is for James Edward Smith, (1759-1828) English botanist, founder of the Linnean Society of London, author of numerous papers and books on botany including Flora Britannica and the the 4 volume The English Flora.
 He purchased the entire collection books, paper and specimens of Linnaeus upon that man’s death.

-Comparisons: Once you see this plant, it is an easy one to remember.
+Bloom dates: Once you see this plant, it is an easy one to remember.
 During the years Ken Avery was Gardener (1959 to 1986) he reported Large-flowered Bellwort has bloomed in the Garden as early as April 15 and as late as May 7th.
 There was no change to those dates during Cary George's tenure as Gardener.